Manasasarovar/steering-control-design-for-self-driving-car/README.md

 # steering-control-design-for-self-driving-car
 # Introduction
+here the project is based on matlab simulink where we will get to know about controlling the steering and their wave form and so on it is mainly on discrete time (LQR).
 Recently, there have been significant improvements in vehicle technologies.
 Along with a development, various researches are still in progress to overcome existing obstacles.
 Autonomous vehicles are being tested under the real road conditions, and similar ongoing